vibewell25/vibewell/docs/docs/guides/REDIS-GUIDE.md

 This implementation provides a solid foundation for VibeWell's API security strategy and ensures that the system can handle expected traffic while protecting against potential abuse. # Redis Deployment Guide for Production

-This guide provides step-by-step instructions for deploying Redis in a production environment for the Vibewell application's rate limiting system.
+This guide provides step-by-step instructions for deploying Redis in a production environment for the VibeWell application's rate limiting system.

 ## 1. Set Up Redis Instance in Production